Explanation of Course Numbers

 BMSC 8218.
 Career Options in the Biomedical Sciences.
 1 Credit.

-Daylong seminar in which professionals with PhD degrees in the biomedical sciences present descriptions of their positions, provide advice on pursuing various career paths, and provide networking opportunities for PhD students.
-Potential careers discussed include research in varying settings, policy and program planning, grants administration, and biotechnology issues within intellectual property law.
+Professionals with PhD degrees in the biomedical sciences discuss their positions and provide doctoral students with networking opportunities and advice regarding career paths such as research in various settings, policy and program planning, grants administration, and biotechnology issues within intellectual property law.

 BMSC 8230.
 Molecular Basis of Human Disease.
 3 Credits.